 If you have a Disney Princess lover, then visiting the Bippidi Boppidi Boutique is a wonderful way to make her feel extra special.
 While this is definitely not cheap, it can be a nice way to commemorate a vacation or as a birthday treat.
 Packages start at $65.
 To save a little bit of money, bring a Disney princess dress from home, and that way all you will spend money on is her hair/makeup.
 If the thought of this is too much, you can visit the boutique and ask the cast member for a free sprinkle of pixie dust in their hair.
 By the way, boys can join in on the fun and dress as a pirate with face painting and beards included.

+The Disney Springs splash pads are a hit with families that have little ones.
 If you have younger kids, you may want to know that Disney Springs has two splash pads.
 The main one is located near Earl of Sandwich and a smaller one can be found behind the Christmas store.
 Since the weather in Orlando is usually pretty hot, this could be a nice and free idea to cool off a little.
 The couple of times I did this, I packed a towel and change of clothes.

 Another idea involving water is to stand in front of the World of Disney store, where there is a statue of Stitch that spits water.
 Kids are often found right in front of where he shoots out water, hoping to get wet.
+If you are planning to visit Disney Springs with toddlers, taking advantage of these free Disney splash pads could turn into an extra fun time.

 I would consider Splitsville to be “upscale bowling”.
 In addition to bowling, there is a bar, food, live music, and a dance floor.
 If there happens to be one of the usual Florida thunderstorms, this could be the place for some rainy day entertainment.